German and Spanish jobs: To have and have-not

 The outlook for 2013 from analysts is jobs growth in Germany and further joblessness in Spain.

-The labour success in Germany - unemployment rate around 6.8 percent - is partially thanks to years of wage restraint and structural reforms undertaken in the mid-2000s.
+The labor success in Germany - unemployment rate around 6.8 percent - is partially thanks to years of wage restraint and structural reforms undertaken in the mid-2000s.

-Spain, the euro zone's fourth largest economy, only passed a labour reform in February 2012, under European Union pressure to meet budget deficit targets.
+Spain, the euro zone's fourth largest economy, only passed a labor reform in February 2012, under European Union pressure to meet budget deficit targets.

-Spanish Prime Minister Mariano Rajoy's jobs reform has shaken up working regulations to make it easier to fire people, leading to massive lay-offs at big companies like media group Prisa and expected cuts at airline Iberia.
+Spanish Prime Minister Mariano Rajoy's jobs reform has shaken up working regulations to make it easier to fire people, leading to massive lay-offs at big companies like media group Prisa (PRS.MC) and expected cuts at airline Iberia (ICAG.L).

 On Thursday, Spain's Parador hotel chain said it was dismissing 350 workers, a hit to even one of the country's more robust sectors.